 The CCS serves as the basis for all of WHO's strategic cooperation work with the Government of Mauritius.
-It provides the basis for the WHO country support plans and indicates the role of all three levels of the Organization (global, regional and country) in contributing towards the priority outcomes and targets defined at the country level.
+It provides the basis for the WHO country support plans and indicates the role of all three who Since tion apport of the levels of the Organization (global, regional and country) in contributing towards the priority outcomes and targets defined at the country level.